Goboun/hebc/README.md

 ## Introduction
 ***
-Welcome to my portfolio!
-This site is designed to give you an insight into my web development and project management skills.
-You will find examples of my recent work, details about my ongoing projects, and a simple way to reach me.
+Welcome to my site, designed to give you an insight into my web development and project management skills.

-My goal is to highlight my expertise in fields such as:
-- **Personal Project Management** and **Team Collaboration**
-- **Software Development (Java, Python)**
-- **Web Development** (HTML, CSS, JavaScript)
-- **Back-End Development** (PHP, PostgreSQL)
-- **Project Management** and **Team Collaboration**
-- **UX/UI Design**

 ---

 ## Overview
 ***
-On this portfolio, you will find:
+On this website, you will find:

-### Projects
-I invite you to explore some of my recent projects, including:
-- A **transport information website** for the Paris region, featuring train and RER schedules.
-- A **card game** developed as part of a software engineering project.
-- Several responsive websites built for various clients.

 ![Project Preview](https://mynavi-creator.jp/knowhow/images/img_profile-of-a-portfolio_00_01.webp)